joaocunha/barq/CONTRIBUTING.MD

 4. Create an annotated tag for the version: `git tag -m "v0.0.0" 0.0.0`.
 5. Push the changes and tags to GitHub: `git push --tags origin master`
 6. Checkout the `gh-pages` branch and follow the instructions in the README.MD.

+These guidelines were based on the amazing [normalize.css](https://github.com/necolas/normalize.css/blob/master/CONTRIBUTING.md)